 Try out these additional tips to getting your toddler cooking in the kitchen!

-5. PERSEVERANCE IS KEY
+5. PERSEVERANCE IS KEY WITH PICKY EATING

 It’s easy to get disheartened when meal after meal they refuse to try new things.